 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

-Company secured Exploration Licence Applications (ELA’s) covering a total area of 3,824km across the Barbwire Terrace, a structurally high platform within the Canning Basin containing known MVT-style zinc and lead mineralisation within prospective carbonate stratigraphy.
+Sipa has 3 Exploration License Applications (ELA’s) across the Barbwire Terrace, a structurally high platform within the Canning Basin containing known Mississippi Valley style (MVT) zinc and lead mineralisation within prospective carbonate stratigraphy.

 The project represents a district-scale exploration opportunity for large-scale discoveries in a commodity with favourable market fundamentals, and therefore complements its existing Kitgum Pader Nickel-Copper Project in Uganda (joint ventured with Rio Tinto) and its Paterson North Copper-Gold Project in the Paterson Province of WA.

-The newly-secured Barbwire Terrace Project contains similar carbonate sequences to those of the highly mineralised Lennard Shelf, a premier global MVT zinc-lead province, with both areas forming opposing and parallel margins of the Fitzroy Trough (Figure 1).
+The Barbwire Terrace Project contains similar carbonate sequences to those of the highly mineralised Lennard Shelf, a premier global MVT zinc-lead province, with both areas forming opposing and parallel margins of the Fitzroy Trough.

 Figure 1: Location and Geology of Devonian Carbonate hosted zinc-lead mineralisation, Lennard Shelf deposits with prospective Barbwire Terrace tenements